 We were too innocent to know how dangerous it was to let coked-up producers capitalize on our prurience by promoting innocence itself as sexy.

-As recent events and movements indicate, we're still learning.
+As recent events and movements indicate, we're still learning this bitter lesson.

 In this light, it's clear 1982's Conan wasn't born in a vacuum, but because people were confident about the success of the insanely-hyped Bo Derek film Tarzan the Ape Man (1981 -above) a kind of adult's only-Lagoon meets the violence and macho of classic pulp, a short jump from Burroughs to Howard - indeed, the paperbacks looked almost alike.

 In the late-70s, you see, things, crazes, ran in quick succession.
 We were all 'on the same page' in a lot of ways, interests flared up across the country and then were replaced by the next big thing (in the age of the internet that's not really feasible).
 Thanks to the surprising box office of Blake Edward's "10" (1979), its 'focus' (the '10' herself) Bo Derek was the goddess at the top of a big pyramid (everyone was giving everyone else a number all of a sudden).
 Girls got those tacky micro-dreads--or tried--then combed out the damaged hair, the resulting frizz leading to the perm.
 John Derek, Bo's husband/ photographer was the 80s American equivalent of the 60s Roger Vadim (see Pimps: The Devil's Auteurs).
 He would direct her next film - a kind of Blue Lagoon 2 (implying nudity amidst the fronds) for a slightly older pair of naturalist lovers to entwine within.

 That was the hype.
 But a critical bomb was born instead.
 Hoots and hollers and not in a fun The Room kind of way, but a boring way...
 Bo began a descent as meteoric as her rise.